AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

      ``X``, that is, the value of ``X`` after a call is one more than its value before the call.

-The SPARK verification tools can verify all of these contracts.
+GNATprove can verify all of these contracts.
 It additionally makes sure that no error may be raised at runtime when executing ``Increment``'s body.

 The Programming Language